 The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered into this phase.
 You may feel all tired, exhausted and fatigued and wonder what may be the reasons behind that.
 Well, one of the reasons could be tending to the breastfeeding needs of your baby around the clock.
 Is this article mouthing your words?
 If so, then you may be able to relate more with the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.

 If you are thinking that it is all in your mind and you may be simply overreacting, the answer is no; it is not so because breastfeeding may actually make you feel tired and exhausted.
 In order to make milk, your body uses 25 percent of its energy, and this may make you feel exhausted.
 You may roughly be losing out some 1000 calories a day just by feeding a baby, and believe it or not, it is a lot of hard work.

 If you have your thinking caps on to know why breastfeeding makes you tired, following are some causes that may help you understand better:

 1. Inadequate Sleep

 It is very important to have at least 5-6 hours of uninterrupted sleep for your body to function effectively.
 But this may seem impossible after the first few months of your baby’s birth as you may have to keep waking up at night to feed, change, or simply soothe your crying baby.
 This may hamper your sleep and lead to extreme fatigue.

 2. Not Eating Properly

-A breastfeeding mom not only needs extra calories but these calories should come from healthy food items such as fresh fruits, vegetables, dairy, meat etc. and not from unhealthy and junk food items.
-This is because food with more sugar and fat may not only provide insufficient nutrition but also consumption of such food items may make you feel more sluggish.
+A breastfeeding mom not only needs extra calories but these calories should come from healthy food items, such as fresh fruits, vegetables, dairy, meat, etc. and not from unhealthy and junk food items.
+This is because food with more sugar and fat may not only provide insufficient nutrition, but they may make you feel more sluggish.